mlg556/mlg556.github.io/posts/rpi-headless-setup/rpi-headless-setup.md

-+++
+---
-title = "Raspberry Pi Headless Setup" date = 2019-06-25T13:07:04+03:00
+title: "Raspberry Pi Headless Setup"
-categories = ["GNULinux"]
+date: 25 June 2019
-+++
+---

 This post is about how to setup your _Raspberry Pi_ in a headless configuration, so you can plug it in to your main computer and SSH into it.
-I will be using macOS Mojave 10.14.4 and a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), but most of this should work on any _*nix_ system and any relatively new Raspberry Pi.
+I will be using macOS Mojave 10.14.4 and a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), but most of this should work on any *\*nix* system and any relatively new Raspberry Pi.

 # Installing the OS